benchopt/benchopt/doc/tutorials/add_solver.rst

         def run(self, callback):

             while callback():
+                # do one iteration of the solver here:
-                w = mysolver.one_iteration(self.X, self.y, self.lmbd)
+                w = ...

-            # store reference to the solution
+            # at the end of while loop, store reference to the solution
             self.w = w
         ...